 Chinese Herbal Medicine

 Chinese Herbal Medicine has always been considered pre-eminent amongst the various methods of healing within traditional Chinese medicine (TCM).
-It is practised extensively throughout clinics and hospitals in China alongside Western medicine.
-Its systematic approach and clinical effectiveness has had the most profound influence on the practice of medicine all over the Far East.
-Countless generations of doctors over thousands of years have carefully observed patterns of illness and have used powerful natural remedies to alleviate these conditions and restore good health.
+It is practised extensively throughout clinics and hospitals in China alongside Western medicine, yet at the same time the use of herbal ingredients is interwoven in the everyday life of China's population through their food tradition.
+The age old systematic approach and clinical effectiveness of Chinese herbal tradition has had the most profound influence on the practice of medicine all over the Far East.
+Countless generations of doctors over thousands of years have carefully observed patterns of illness and have used powerful natural remedies to alleviate these conditions and restore and maintain good health.

 Avicenna's Herbal Medicine practitioners